 The Facts of Donati v.
 State

-The Defendant, not content to stop there, also began sending emails to the Montgomery County Police Department alerting them to “narcotics activity” at the bar.
-It is worth mentioning, I guess, that the police never found any evidence of this alleged narcotics activity but who knows how hard they looked.
-The emails to the police department were also sent from a number of different email addresses.
+The defendant, not content to stop there, also began sending emails to the Montgomery County Police Department alerting them to “narcotics activity” at the bar.
+It is worth mentioning, I guess, that the police found no evidence of this alleged narcotics activity but who knows how hard they looked.
+The emails to the police department were also sent from several email addresses.
 [Memo to self: create phony email addresses to send hate mail to anyone who posts a nasty comment on this blog.]

-As the tips continued to prove fruitless, and the emails became increasingly bizarre, the police became suspicious and eventually made the connection that these emails were likely being written by the same person.
-Following up on these and other marijuana-related suspicions – which I have no idea how they got – the police arrested the Defendant.
+As the tips continued to prove fruitless, the emails became increasingly bizarre The police became suspicious and made the connection that these emails were likely being written by the same person.
+Following up on these and other marijuana-related suspicions – which I have no idea how they got – the police arrested the defendant.
 At his home, police found dozens of email addresses written on sheets of paper, many of which matched the email addresses used to communicate false information to the police and threats to the bar owner.
 That’s hard evidence to run from, right?

-He was convicted of numerous marijuana-related offenses as well as fifteen counts of email harassment and the providing of false statements.
-He appealed his conviction on the basis of, among other things, the trial court’s failure to properly authenticate the emails he sent back and forth with the police.
+He was convicted of marijuana-related offenses and fifteen counts of email harassment and the providing of false statements.
+He appealed his conviction based on, among other things, the trial court’s failure to authenticate the emails he sent back and forth with the police.
 In denying his appeal, the Maryland Court of Special Appeals dealt for the first time with the proper means of authenticating an email document for admission in court.

 Email Authentication Issue

-The prosecution’s problem was a real one.
+The prosecution’s problem was a genuine one.
 How do you get the emails authenticated?
-The Defendant claimed that the prosecution did not do what it had to do to allow the jury to consider, and convict in this case, the emails.
+Defendant claimed that the prosecution did not do what it had to do to allow the jury to consider, and convict in this case, the emails.